 Request Signatures

-SnapTrade API requests are authenticated using your clientId, a Unix timestamp, and a Signature header.
+SnapTrade API requests made with a clientId and consumerKey are authenticated with a Unix timestamp query parameter and a Signature header.

 The official SnapTrade SDKs generate request signatures automatically.
 You only need to implement this flow manually if you are calling the SnapTrade API directly without an SDK.